We have a Support Group Programme, which is run each time we have enough demand and funding, all of the information about which is below.

 Our support group specifically addresses the most commonly reported struggles of our client group; isolation, emotional wellbeing, stress, coping mechanisms, grief, anger and relationships over a 6 week focused program.
-The sessions are facilitated by 2 experienced counsellors to ensure the emotional needs of all groups members can be fully supported at all times.
+The sessions are facilitated by counsellors to ensure the emotional needs of all groups members can be fully supported at all times.

 Isolation; has of course been exacerbated by covid 19 and lockdown restrictions, however prior to this unprecedented event it was still our clients number one concern.
 Predominantly, this was a feeling of emotional isolation in feeling differentiated from and misunderstood by their friends and family.
 The support group tackles the feeling of isolation by enabling participants to be part of a group with shared experience, where they feel accepted and understood.
 One of the most rewarding parts of running previous groups is watching group members form friendships and strengthen their personal support networks beyond services which Muma Nurture is able to provide.